View Petroglyphs and beautiful rock arches at Cueva del Indio in Arecibo

 Petroglyph at La Cueva del Indio

 Even if you can’t get down into the cave, You can still walk all around on the rocks to see the views and watch the beautiful Atlantic waves crash on the beaches.
-Walking on the rocks to the east, you will just enjy more and more wonderful views in this area.
+Walking on the rocks to the east, you will just enjoy more and more wonderful views in this area.
 There are huge cliffs, eyes, arches, caves and even a natural bridge and nice sandy beach area (though not good for swimming!).
 It is just a beautiful area.

 Beach at La Cueva del Indio

 There is no "admission" price for the cave per se.
 It’s just a cave on the edge of the sea.
 You can park on the side of the road and walk in via the beach for free.
 Note- it is not the easiest walk, better during low tide!
-After walking eastward on the beach past the houses, you will want to follow paths up to the right by the “chair” or when you get to the rocks further up, or you can climb up the rocks (which is only doable for fit people, but not easy and definately NOT for everyone!).
-Even though there is a fence, this flat area parrell to the coast is public domain.
+After walking eastward on the beach past the houses, you will want to follow paths up to the right by the “chair” or when you get to the rocks further up, or you can climb up the rocks (which is only doable for fit people, but not easy and definitely NOT for everyone!).
+Even though there is a fence, this flat area parallel to the coast is public domain.
 You can also try the parking area by km 8.2 and then walk to the left on the rocks to the cave.
 For the paid parking lot- If you want to park in the lot on the ocean side of the road, or even access that area by crossing this business property (as if you parked elsewhere), the owners charge you $10 per person.
 Their gate is open from 10a-5pm.

 Since it’s not a formal "park", there are no set hours that the cave is open, but I’d suggest going during daylight hours, otherwise you won’t be able to see anything!
 Cueva Del Indio ocean side paid parking lot only open 10am- 5pm.
 If you park elsewhere, you can access the area outside those hours.